 2. Harsh Scrubs

 What are they used for?
 A lot of non-toxic skin care products use natural but harsh exfoliants like nut shells or fruit pits.
 While these products generally have fewer chemicals, which is a good thing, they can actually do more harm than good when it comes to beautifying your butt.

 Why are they harmful?
 These harsh ingredients often cause abrasions or small tears on the skin leading to redness, dryness, irritation, and even scratches.

 What to look out for: A better way to slough off that dead skin and brighten your booty is with natural chemical exfoliators, like citric acid, which is found in BAWDY’s butt sheet masks.
-Give the Shake It mask a try which tones and firms as well.
+Give the Shake It mask a try which tones and firms as well, no dumbbells required!

 3. Polyethylene Glycols*